tomasmark79/DotNameCppFree/README.md

 ./build_all_presets.sh
 ```

-> 💡 The Pro edition includes task item 🔨 Build All CMakeUserPresets.json: **Ctrl+Alt+P** to build all presets on all systems.
+> 💡 The Private edition includes task item 🔨 Build All CMakeUserPresets.json: **Ctrl+Alt+P** to build all presets on all systems.

 > 💡 **conanfile.py** ensures the injection of a uuid into the name value of each CMakePreset.json to prevent the generation of presets with duplicate names.